apache/openwhisk-runtime-nodejs/docs/users/knative-build.md

 #### PROBLEM: Kubernetes default namespace does not have "istio-injection: enabled" key-value

-If the `default` namespace does not have this value under the `metadata` section, you may have forgotton to issue the following command as part of the Knative setup:
+If the `default` namespace does not have this value under the `metadata` section, you may have forgotten to issue the following command as part of the Knative setup:

 ```bash
 $ kubectl label namespace default istio-injection=enabled